 But even health systems medical records managers struggle with the arduous process of acquiring medical records.
 Improving the process overall is the only solution.
 Application program interfaces (APIs) and mobile apps could help improve the process by providing secure access to health information.
 But for now, it’s a good idea to create a user-friendly medical records request process.

 Insurance and Financing

 You can, however, provide patients with information to help them pay for their services or procedures through financial assistance programs.
-Explain to your patients that an elective surgery gives them the time they need to find help paying for their procedure, but an emergency surgery could put them in a tough spot.
-You don’t want to have to worry about your medical bills during and immediately after receiving treatment for a broken bone, hernia repair, or gallbladder removal for example, especially if you are unable to work after the surgery.
+Explain to your patients that an elective surgery gives them the time they need to find help paying for their procedure, but emergency surgery could put them in a tough spot.
+You don’t want to have to worry about your medical bills during and immediately after receiving treatment for a broken bone, hernia repair, or gallbladder removal, for example, especially if you are unable to work after the surgery.

 Whether your patients have insurance or not, they will be grateful to receive literature or brochures on programs such as medical loans, settlement programs, unemployment benefits, charity help, or Medicare from their doctor.
 If you want to go above and beyond, you can collect insurance information for the in-network programs you participate in.

 Image Source: Wikimedia

 Health literacy is how well an individual can obtain, process, and understand health information and services needed.
 It is largely dependent on things like culture, existing knowledge of health topics, and communication skills.
 When individuals understand their health (i.e., they are health literate), they can better communicate their needs with healthcare professionals, better able to understand and fill out complex forms and navigate the healthcare system.
 They are better able to engage in their self-care and disease management.